 How does a tangerine sound?

-Tangerines, pomelos, oranges—the Chinese words for them all sound like good wishes for a prosperous new year.
+Tangerines, pomelos, oranges—the Chinese words for these fruits all sound like good wishes for a prosperous new year.
 And that’s a lucky coincidence, since it’s peak citrus season now, and we have the best of the crops in our produce section waiting for you.
 Come taste our grower-partners’ successes and fill a bowl with some golden goodness for your Lunar New Year table.